 New research from the University College London suggests that using satellite navigation or satnav technology shuts off certain parts of the brain.
 In the experiment, researchers conducted brain scans on two groups of people — those using satellite navigation in a driving simulation and those not using navigation.

-The research on distracted driving is relatively new.
-But over the last decade, Bergener Mirejovsky has seen a large increase in people injured by distracted drivers.
 If you’ve been hurt in a personal injury accident caused by a distracted driver, you have every right to pursue compensation.
 Our knowledgeable attorneys are here get you on the road to recovery.
 Allow us to take on the difficulties of your case so you don’t have to.
 Call us for a free consultation at 1-800-881-2021 and receive answers around the clock.